vedranchi/vedo.dev/README.md

-## Welcome To My Minimalist Homapage
+## Welcome To My Minimalist Homepage

-- This is a simple site built with html/css with a terminal-inspired style.
+- This is a simple site built with HTML/CSS and a terminal-inspired style.

 ## About me
 - I'm Vedran, 18-year-old student from Macedonia with quite an interest for tech.